Masud-Arif/restaurant-reviews/README.md

 **Offline Availability**

--Are pages that have been visited available offline? --When available in the browser, the site uses a service worker to cache responses to requests for site assets.
+- Are pages that have been visited available offline? --When available in the browser, the site uses a service worker to cache responses to requests for site assets.
 Visited pages are rendered when there is no network access.

 ## Licence
 The contents of this repository are covered under the [MIT License](https://rem.mit-license.org/).